 This course is intended for students who are not taking Common Core Algebra II but need a third year of study to prepare them for basic college mathematics requirements.
 Topics will include factoring and solving algebraic equations, functions, rational expressions, radicals, complex numbers, and quadratics.
 There will be an emphasis on applications of these topics to real life situations.
 Technology will be used extensively throughout the course.
 The course will conclude at the end of the semester with a comprehensive final exam.
 Graphing calculators will be integrated into the curriculum and will be available for in-class use.
-The recommended calculator is any member of the TI-84 graphing calculator family.
-The state does not allow the use of the TI-89 calculator or any calculator with symbolic manipulation.
+To better prepare these students for their college math courses the required calculator for all assessments in this course is the TI-84 graphing calculator.
+Use of the TI-Nspire graphing calculator, or any calculator capable of symbolic manipulation, will not be allowed.